 Start a Newspapers & Magazines Trading Business in Dubai

 Dubai's position as a global media and logistics hub makes it one of the most strategic locations in the world to trade printed publications across the Middle East, Africa, and South Asia.
-This guide explains how to obtain a Newspapers and Magazines Trading Licence (Activity Code 4761.97) at Dubai South Business Hub Free Zone, covering costs, setup steps, compliance requirements, and the market opportunity.
+This guide explains how to obtain a Newspapers and Magazines Trading License (Activity Code 4761.97) at Dubai South Business Hub Free Zone, covering costs, setup steps, compliance requirements, and the market opportunity.

 Key Stats at a Glance